 Another thing that Jay brings up that’s been bothering the internet community ever since the design leaked, is the temperature.
 Many were sceptical or downright worried that because of the fan placement (one on each side), there would be hot air being blown into the CPU.

-However, Jay found that the air directed at the processor is warm-ish at best, and furthermore, he said that the overall GPU temperature never went above 72°C which is pretty good.
+However, Jay found that the air directed at the processor is warm-ish at best.
+Furthermore, he said that the overall GPU temperature never went above 72°C which is pretty good.

 RTX 3080 Founders Edition Review By IGN

 Because of IGN’s reputation to be more gaming oriented, we have chosen their review for this list as well.
 During the video, you can see different results across multiple games, but the overall feel is the same – RTX 3000 series has arrived and brought true 4K 60FPS gaming with it.

 Linus Tech Tips